We are expanding

 Metallography is a metal science discipline.
-Your task is the qualitative and quantitative description of the structure of metallic materials with the help of microscopic methods.
+The purpose is the qualitative and quantitative description of the structure of metallic materials with the help of microscopic methods.
 Due to the increasing number of composite materials and the emergence of new, further developed materials, the term “materialography” has also established itself, as it covers the entire spectrum of materials.

-For our materials testers and metallographers, a very good knowledge of materials science and the properties or processing of metals is essential in order to avoid errors in the preparation of the samples and the subsequent structural assessment.
+In-depth knowledge of materials science and their properties, or more specifially the processing of metals, is essential for our material testers and metallographers, in order to avoid errors in the preparation of the samples and the subsequent structural assessment.

 We examine and evaluate a wide variety of metallic materials in order to solve material science tasks in the areas of development, quality assurance or damage analysis.

 - Optical emission spectroscopy (OES analysis)

 – Determination of porosity according to VW 50093, VW 6093

 - Fracture analysis / crack investigation (forced fracture, fatigue fracture, brittle fracture, hydrogen embrittlement)